"See Reality as it is. Accept Reality as it is"

-These days, to learn the meditation technique will require one to take a 10 day course in one of the Vipassana Meditation Centers (link below).
+To learn the meditation technique will require one to take a 10 day course in one of the Vipassana Meditation Centers (link below).
 Each day involves around 10 hours of meditation with video discourses at the end of the day with Goenka ‘s own spin on what Vipassana is about.

 More information about Vipassana can be found on the course section below

 Vipassana In Depth

 This article looks into the effectiveness of the technique in relation to transforming one's sufferings.

 The Vipassana technique created by Buddah is a very powerful technique.

 It can be used to not only develop the Complete Knowing of The Self, but also it can be used to Transform all forms of Sufferings.